-Juanita Elias is Associate Professor in International Political Economy.
+Juanita Elias is Reader in International Political Economy.
 She is the Director of Graduate Studies in PAIS.

 She was educated at the University of Manchester (BA (Hons) Politics and Modern History – first class) and the University of Warwick (MA International Political Economy; PhD Politics and International Studies).
 She joined PAIS from Griffith University, Brisbane, Australia, where she held an Australian Research Council Future Fellowship (2010-2013).
 Previously, she was employed as a Senior Lecturer in International Politics at the University of Adelaide, Australia (2005-9), as a Lecturer in International Relations at the University of Manchester (2003-2005), and as a research associate at the ESRC Centre for Business Relationships Accountability Sustainability and Society (BRASS) (2002-3).
 In 2006 she was a visiting research fellow at the Asia Research Institute (ARI) at the National University of Singapore.
 She is an Associate Fellow of the Indo-Pacific Governance Research Centre at Adelaide University.
 Juanita is an editor of the Rowman and Littlefield International book series Global Political Economies of Gender and Sexuality (with Nicola Smith and Adrienne Roberts), and serves on the editorial advisory board of the Review of International Studies.
 She has served as a Commissioner on the Political Studies Association of the UK Research Commission on the Crisis of Care in Austerity Britain which reported in November 2016.